 I was fortunate on two counts.
 On one hand, I had a dad who was loving and, best of all despite his relative old age when I came out to him (he was 89), he did not reject me.
 On the other, my sons did not reject me either.

 I have three adult sons and two young granddaughters.
 How does this paradoxical reality I find myself in as a transexual woman and father and grandfather work itself out?
 This, you can say, is part of the ongoing process of transitioning.
 Though I am coming up to the sixth anniversary of living full time as female, there are still a lot of i’s to dot and t’s to cross before it’s all said and done.
 In the process, I have learned the journey is full of surprises.

 I remember, for example, the day I was helping my middle son in the back room of his art gallery when we heard the front door open.
 My son went to see who it was and I could hear him talking to someone, they were obviously friends.
-I heard them walking in my direction and when the entered the room, my son said, “Dave, I’d like you to meet my dad, Lisa.
-Dad, meet my friend Dave.”
+I heard them walking in my direction and when the entered the room, my son said, “Kenton, I’d like you to meet my dad, Lisa.
+Dad, meet my friend Kenton.”
 There was no sense of awkwardness, there was no embarrassment or hesitation on my son’s part.
 This really struck me.
 Actually, it bowled me over—it was a gift to me.

 How else could he have introduced me?
 His warm and uncontrived introduction was evidence of how absolutely comfortable he was with me.
 Had he been embarrassed about me, he could have dispatched his friend at the front door and nobody would have been the wiser for it.
 I have often thought about that incident; it has helped me to embrace the fact that I am, above all else, a dad.